An Updated Experimental Evaluation of Graph Bipartization Methods: Quantum-Specific Results

 \subsection{Experimental Setup}

-All experiments were run on a Dell T20 workstation with an Intel Xeon E3-1225 v3 CPU, 16GB ECC DDR3 system memory in a dual-channel configuration, and an Intel S3500 solid state drive as storage.
-This workstation ran Debian 4.9.82-1 with Linux kernel 4.9.0-6, CPLEX 12.8, and GLPK 4.61.
-C/C++ code was compiled with gcc/g++ 6.3.0, Java code was compiled and run with OpenJDK 1.8.0\_162, and Python code was run with Python 3.5.3 (the newest version supported by CPLEX 12.8).
+All experiments were run on three identical Dell PowerEdge R430 servers, each with an Intel E5-2623 v2 CPU (3.5GHz single-core turbo, 10MB cache) and 64GB ECC DDR4 RAM.
+Each server ran Fedora 27 with Linux kernel 4.16.7, CPLEX 12.8, and GLPK 4.61.
+C and C++ code were compiled with Clang version 5.0.1, Java code was compiled with OpenJDK 1.8.0\_181, and Python code was run with Python 3.5.6 (restricted by CPLEX 12.8).